-- Travel off-season – Prices for vacations plummet the third week in April.
-Savings of 30% and more are possible during the “summer” season (April–December 21st).
+Travel off-season – Prices for vacations plummet the third week in April.
+You can save 30% or more are possible during the “summer” season (April–December 21st).

-- Camp – Some islands allow visitors to camp on the beach for around $10 USD.
-This can be a good way to save money on accommodation on some of the safer, less inhabited islands and on those islands where typical hotel prices are astronomical.
+Camp – Some islands allow visitors to camp on the beach for around $10 USD.
+This can be a good way to save money on accommodation on some of the safer, less inhabited islands or on those where typical hotel prices are astronomical.

-- Take a cruise – Cruising can offer a low-cost way of seeing various islands as well as getting your transport, accommodation and food paid in advance.
-Many cruises can be as cheap as $50 USD per day, especially if booked last minute.
+Take a cruise – Cruising can offer a low-cost way of seeing various islands, as well as getting your transport, accommodation, and food paid in advance.
+Many cruises can be as cheap as $50 USD per day, especially if booked far in advance or very last minute.

 Top Things to See and Do

-- Go snorkeling or diving – Divers and even snorkelers can visit shipwrecks and coral reefs in the waters surrounding most islands.
-In general, diving trips can be expensive, at around $125 USD per person, but if you bring your own snorkeling gear you can enjoy the underwater sights for free.
+Go snorkeling or diving – Divers and even snorkelers can visit shipwrecks and coral reefs in the waters surrounding most islands.
+In general, diving trips can be expensive, averaging around $150 USD per person, but if you bring your own snorkeling gear you can enjoy the underwater sights for free.

-- Mount Gay Rum Distillery, Barbados – Barbados is famous for its rum and Mount Gay is one of the oldest and most respected distilleries in the world.
+Mount Gay Rum Distillery, Barbados – Barbados is famous for its rum, and Mount Gay is one of the oldest and most respected distilleries in the world.
 This tour takes you through the history and process of distillation.
-At $6 USD, it’s worth it just for the huge discounts on Mount Gay that you receive at the end.
+For $10 USD, take the tour – it’s worth it just for the huge discounts on Mount Gay that you receive at the end.

-- Go Zip-Lining in St. Lucia — Looking for an adventurous break from sun-tanning?
+Go zip-lining in St. Lucia — Looking for an adventurous break from sun-tanning?
 Try zip-lining through the rain forest canopy in St. Lucia.
-Expect to pay around $60 USD for the use of twelve different zip-lines.
+Expect to pay around $75 USD for the use of twelve different zip-lines.